buttplugio/buttplug/spec/protocol-spec/architecture.md

   Participant Client
   Participant Server

-  Note over Client,Server: Once a connection is established, perform the protocol handshake Client->>+Server: RequestServerInfo Id=1 Server->>-Client: ServerInfo Id=1
+  Note over Client,Server: Once a connection is established, perform the protocol handshake, which exchanges information about identification, versions, ping times, etc...
+  Client->>+Server: RequestServerInfo Id=1
+  Server->>-Client: ServerInfo Id=1

-  Note over Client,Server: If the server has a non-zero PingTimeout, the client must ensure the server is sent the ping messages at before the timeout is reached.
-Sending a ping at an interval of half the timeout is a good generalisation. loop Every ~half ping timeout
+  Note over Client,Server: If the server has a non-zero PingTimeout, the client must send a ping message to the server before the specified timeout.
+A common strategy is to set the client Ping time to 1/2 the requested server ping time. loop [PingTime/2]
     Client->>+Server: Ping ID=N++
     Server->>-Client: Ok ID=N++
   end

-  Note over Client,Server: If we're connecting to a server that has already connected to devices (typically during reconnect) the client must call RequestDeviceList to get those devices.
+  Note over Client,Server: The client must call RequestDeviceList to get a list of already connected devices.
   Client->>+Server: RequestDeviceList Id=2
   Server->>-Client: DeviceList Id=2

-  Note over Client,Server: To discover new devices, the client must instrct the server to start scanning.
+  Note over Client,Server: To discover new devices, the client instructs the server to start scanning.
-  Client->>+Server: StartScaning Id=3
+  Client->>+Server: StartScanning Id=3
   Server->>-Client: Ok Id=3

-  Note over Client,Server: Whilst the server is scanning, the server will notifiy the client of new devices.
+  Note over Client,Server: While the server is scanning, the server will notify the client of new devices.
   Server->>Client: DeviceAdded Id=0
   Server->>Client: DeviceAdded Id=0

-  Note over Client,Server: Once the devices the client is intrested in have been discoved, the client can instruct the server to stop scaning.
+  Note over Client,Server: Once devices have been discovered, the client instruct the server to stop scanning.
 Once all device managers have stopped scanning, the server will notify the client.
-  Client->>+Server: StopScaning Id=4
+  Client->>+Server: StopScanning Id=4
   Server->>-Client: Ok Id=4
-  Server->>Client: ScaningFinished Id=0
+  Server->>Client: ScanningFinished Id=0

   Note over Client,Server: Devices may disconnect at any time.
 The server will notify the client when this happens.
   Server->>Client: DeviceRemoved Id=0

-  Note over Client,Server: The client may instruct devices to perform actions (these will vary gratly depending on the type of device).
+  Note over Client,Server: The client may instruct devices to perform actions.
+Actions vary per device, and are relayed as part of DeviceAdded/DeviceList messages.
   Client->>+Server: VibrateCmd Id=5
   Server->>-Client: Ok Id=5

-  Note over Client,Server: The client may instruct the server to stop a device.
+  Note over Client,Server: The client may instruct the server to stop a device from whatever it may be doing.
   Client->>+Server: StopDeviceCmd Id=6
   Server->>-Client: Ok Id=6

-  Note over Client,Server: The client may also instruct the server to stop all devices.
-This is good form for a client that is shutting down.
+  Note over Client,Server: The client may instruct the server to stop all devices.
+This is considered good form for a client that is shutting down.
   Client->>+Server: StopAllDevices Id=7
   Server->>-Client: Ok Id=7
 ```